Sherlemious/IGCSE-CS-PC-Transpiler/README.md

   ```
 To print a string, which is to be inserted between two quotation marks "".
 ##### Note that you should ***never*** insert another quotation mark insider the 2 quotation marks.
 You should also never use a backslash character "\\".
-It is also possible to print a variable
+It is also possible to print/output the contents of a variable
   ```
   PRINT Variableexample
   ```